-If you are flying in from outside of the United States, the closest major international airport to Brown University is the Boston Logan International Airport, which is approximately a one-hour drive to campus.
+If you are flying in from outside the United States, the closest major international airport to Brown University is the Boston Logan International Airport, which is approximately a one-hour drive to campus.
 If you can drive and have a valid driver's license, various rental car options are available at the airport.
 Alternatively, both Uber and Lyft can be used to travel to campus.

-A typical Uber ride from Logan to Brown University Campus can cost between \$80 to \$150.
+\$150.
 Depending on the time of your arrival, this price may increase significantly.
-There is also an option of scheduling your Uber ride in advance, which can be significantly cheaper than ordering on the day of your ride, especially from the airport.
-Although costly, this mode of transportation can make traveling with a lot of luggage easier and you can avoid the hassle of lugging it to a bus or train, which are otherwise more affordable options.
+There is also an option of scheduling your rideshare in advance, which can be significantly cheaper than ordering on the day of your ride, especially from the airport.
+Although costly, this mode of transportation can make traveling with a lot of luggage easier, and you can avoid the hassle of lugging it to a bus or train, which are otherwise more affordable options.